refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/1-swizzle.md

 ## What is Swizzle?

-The [`swizzle`](../../packages/documentation/cli.md#swizzle) is a command in [`refine-cli`](../../packages/documentation/cli.md) that allows you to customize the supported components and data providers.
-It allows you to eject selected files from the **refine** packages.
-Instead of starting from scratch, you can use the file as a starting point and make changes to fit your specific needs.
+The [`swizzle`](../../packages/documentation/cli.md#swizzle) is a command in [`refine-cli`](../../packages/documentation/cli.md) that allows you to customize the refine's supported components and data providers.
+It allows you to eject selected files from the **refine** packages and modify depending on your needs.

+Instead of starting from scratch, you can use the ejected file code logic as a starting point and make changes to fit your specific needs.

 ## How to Use Swizzle for Data Provider?